dcao/website/content/posts/elba-3-pub/index.md

 package `idris/idris` could be created, with different versions of the package checking for the presence of a certain version of the compiler via hooks.

+# In sum

+Now that elba has these two pieces of infrastructure in place, elba is much more capable of properly handling the Idris package ecosystem.
+So go forth and code!
+In the future, I expect even more improvements to come through the pipeline (including in the far future, rewriting elba in Idris!), so stay tuned!